/**** JS For Blog TOC ****/

 We can't do everything at once, but we can do something at once.

-However, keep in mind that it's not always possible to implemenet to all OWASP security controls and the myriad others that you will hear about, like:
+However, keep in mind that it's not always possible to implement every OWASP application security control and the myriad others that you will hear about, like:

-Your biggest conundrum is that the security controls you choose not to implemement might be the one that causes the application layer data breach you wanted to prevent!
+Your biggest conundrum is that the security control you choose not to implemement might be the one that causes the application layer data breach you wanted to prevent!

 That's why my tean gives you application security discovery calls, because they can help you understand the different trade-offs you might need to make and how to stay secure despite not being able to protect against every attack vector.

-How can I test my web application security controls?
+How can I test my application security controls?

-The DIY method of testing your web application security controls is by using good vulnerability scanners.
-Web application security scanners are tools that can scan websites and applications and issue alerts when the application is vulnerable to a particular type of attack.
+The DIY method of testing your application security controls is by using the best web application vulnerability assessment tools.
+These application security scanners are tools that can scan websites and applications and issue alerts when the application is vulnerable to a particular type of attack.

-• Dynamic application security scanning (DAST): automated penetration tools for web apps like Cyber Chief look at your application after it's been compiled to find vulnerabilities like XSS, remote code injection vulenrabilities, access control vulnerabilities, inpult validation vulnerabilities, SQL injections and other nasty OWASP Top 10 vulnerabilities.
+- DAST scanning (Dynamic Application Security Testing): automated penetration tools for web apps like Cyber Chief look at your application after it's been compiled to find application vulnerabilities like cross site scripting (XSS), remote code injection vulenrabilities, access control vulnerabilities, inpult validation vulnerabilities, session management problems, SQL injection and other nasty OWASP Top 10 vulnerabilities.

-The second non-DIY way of validating your web app security controls is by asking a penetration testing firm to perform a web application penetration test.
+The second non-DIY way of validating your application security controls is by asking an application security testing firm to perform an application software security penetration test.

 This type of security audit will help you assess the ways the app and backend systems are vulnerable to attack and how that can lead to a break in.

-If you need to understand the right application security testing structure that would work for your team, why not book a discovery call where my team can take you through the structure that's right for you?
+If you need to understand the right application security program that would work for your team, why not book a discovery call where my team can take you through the structure that's right for you?